jeffpar/pcjs.v1/disks/pc/tools/microsoft/README.md

+---
+layout: page
+title: Microsoft Languages and Tools
+permalink: /disks/pc/tools/microsoft/
+---

 Microsoft Languages and Tools
 ---

-Browse an assortment of old Microsoft software development tools on the left.

 Below are all the "Microsoft Languages NewsLetters" that Microsoft published in [PC Tech Journal](/pubs/pc/magazines/pctj/), before they decided to focus exclusively